 While butchering can be physically challenging work but it is also extremely rewarding.
 There are opportunities to learn new skills and interact closely with the Italian workers, who can often provide a wealth of knowledge about Tuscan farming techniques and cultural traditions.

-Dates & Application
+Butcher Apprenticeship Dates & Application Deadlines

 Spannocchia will be accepting a total of eight butcher apprentices each year.
 Applications are reviewed on a rolling basis.
 You may apply for multiple sessions with the same application.
 Please rank your session preferences.

 Butcher Apprentices will work concurrently for a period of 85 days.
 All volunteers will also be responsible for rotating chores to help maintain the Tenuta.